redis/redis-om-node/README.md

 ## 🔌 Connect to Redis with a Client

 You connect to Redis using a [*client*](docs/classes/Client.md).
-The `Client` class has methods to open, close, and excute raw commands against Redis.
+The `Client` class has methods to open, close, and execute raw commands against Redis.

 ```javascript
 let { Client } = require('redis-om')